MrDham/OpenTheremin_V4_with_MIDI/README.md

-# MIDI IMPLEMENTATION - WORK IN PROGRESS - NOT OPERATIONNAL
+# MIDI IMPLEMENTATION - WORK IN PROGRESS - NOT TESTED AT ALL
 ### Progress:
 Removed serial communication in preparation to MIDI implementation.
 Ported MIDI from Open Theremin V3 with MIDI V2.6 Compile with no error but not tested.